-Individual students as well as student groups are eligible to apply for funding; students must be enrolled in GSAS, and groups must be organizations recognized by the Arts and Sciences Graduate Council (ASGC).
-If a student group wishes to apply for funding, a responsible student must be designated on the application.
+Individual students as well as student groups are eligible to apply for funding; students must be actively enrolled in a graduate degree program in the Arts and Sciences, and groups must be organizations recognized by the Arts and Sciences Graduate Council (ASGC).
+Student groups must designate at least one individual as the primary contact and project lead on the application.

 Proposals for personal research or tied to a departmental program of study will not be considered.
-Sample proposals may include (but are not limited to):
+Sample grant activities may include (but are not limited to):

 - Student panel discussion

 - Diversity/equity/inclusion training